 Hello, my dear educators!

 You might be wondering: What happens backstage during an ELT podcast? and How can I join the ride as a teacher practitioner?
 It might seem overwhelming, but trust me, you can do it.
 Every educator is a performer by default; even if you fear public speaking, it won’t make any difference.
-Podcasts do not show your face; only your voice will be recorded.
+Podcasts do not show your face and only your voice is recorded.

 This article will help you join in an episode as a guest educator (even if you’ve never done a podcast before, yes!)

-This article will help you join in an episode as a guest educator (even if you’ve never done a podcast before, yes!) and make you feel like you know what you are doing!
-It is written in a friendly, informal tone because to feel accepted and to be able to express your opinion; you have to be among friends!
+As we said in the heading, this article will help you join in an episode as a guest educator (even if you’ve never done a podcast before) and make you feel like you know what you are doing!
+It is written in a friendly tone because to feel accepted and to be able to express your opinion you have to be among friends!

 The tips you will find here are personal – they come from my experience and my own views of the podcasting world.
 You might disagree with some.
 You might love some.
 Either way, let me know down in the comments what you think!
 Let’s dive right into it!